Finland Kicks off Celebrations for 100 Years of Independence

-A children's event at the National Opera has kicked off a year of festivities in Finland to celebrate 100 years of independence from its huge eastern neighbor, Russia.
+A children's event at the National Opera kicked off a year of festivities in Finland to celebrate 100 years of independence from Russia.

 Celebrations will culminate Dec.
 6, the day Finnish Parliament declared independence in 1917.

-Saturday's events also include a concert paired with state-of-the-art New Year's Eve fireworks over Helsinki, the capital.
+Saturday's events included a concert paired with New Year's Eve fireworks over Helsinki, the capital.
+Finland's Foreign Ministry lit up in the winter darkness by illuminating its facade in the Finnish flag's blue and white colors.

 Throughout 2017 there will be hundreds of events in this Nordic nation of 5.5 million — from films, dance parties and environment-related events to concerts and activities linked to Finland's renowned sauna tradition.